 The cable car ride takes slightly more than 5 minutes for each section.
 You will have to change the cars halfway.
 On the lower section, the best views are on the right side of the car.
 On the upper section, you should stand in the front-left part of the car, right next to the conductor.

 Our audio guide for the cable car to Kasprowy Wierch covers both sections, so make sure that you have it installed on your mobile during your way up.

 If you buy a return ticket, you will have approximately 1 hour 30 minutes on the top of Kasprowy Wierch.
-The time of your return trip is fixed, you can check what it is on your ticket.
+The time of your return trip is fixed, you can check what is on your ticket.
 If you miss your slot or come early, you are not guaranteed to go.
-The passengers holding the tickets for the given departure time will have priority, while the rest will be admitted on a first come, first serve basis.
+The passengers holding the tickets for the given departure time will have priority, while the rest will be admitted on a first-come, first-serve basis.

 A popular alternative to taking the ride down is a walk.
 In good weather conditions, it can be a nice, rewarding hike.
 Keep in mind that you will walk down nearly 1000 meters, so it is not as easy as it may seem.
 There is a decent route planner available here and we have prepared some sample routes for you:

 Route 1: A short and easy hike, straight from the top to the bottom station.
 6 kilometers 2-3 hours.

 Route 2: A long and easy hike.
 Great views and an opportunity to visit Giewont.
 10.5 kilometers and 4.5 to 6 hours.
 If you’re short of time, a shorter version is available.